Piwison/CitystoryProject/core/README_review_validation.md

         errors['overall_rating'] = ['Overall rating is required for all places.']

     # Food establishments require food and service ratings
-    if place.type in ['restaurant', 'cafe', 'bar']:
+    if place.place_type in ['restaurant', 'cafe', 'bar']:
         if 'food_rating' not in data or data['food_rating'] is None: errors['food_rating'] = ['Food quality rating is required for restaurants, cafes, and bars.']